herotechcourse/kotlin-lotto-precourse/README.md

 ### ✅ Winning numbers
 - [ ] **Accept winning numbers**
   - [ ] Validate that the winning numbers are not blank
+  - [ ] Validate that the winning numbers are numbers
   - [ ] Validate that the winning numbers are positive integers
   - [ ] Validate that the winning numbers are in the range from 1 to 45
   - [ ] Validate that the winning numbers consist of 6 unique numbers
 - [ ] **Accept bonus number**
   - [ ] Validate that the bonus number is not blank
+  - [ ] Validate that the bonus number is a number
   - [ ] Validate that the bonus number is a positive integer
   - [ ] Validate that the bonus number is in the range from 1 to 45
   - [ ] Validate that the bonus number is not included in the winning numbers